theva1/project1_687/README.md

 None for collecting the ACS data.

 ## Anaylsis
-What is the relationship between computer and internet use of owner-occupied and rent-occupied tracts in Maryland.
+What is the relationship between computer and internet use and the ratio between owner-occupied and rent-occupied households in Maryland?

+I will group tracts into quintiles based on the ratio of owner-occupied to renter-occupied households.
+Then I will attempt to answer the following questions:

-How does the percentage of househoulds with no internet conenction change as the ratio between owner-occupied and renter-occupied households changes?
+How does the percentage of househoulds with no internet conenction change through the quintiles?

-Do renters and owners connect to the internet via the same modes (cellular, broadband, satelitte, dial-up, or other).

-What devices do owners and renters use to access the interent?
+What device is listed as used to access the interent?
 (Desktop/laptops, cell phones, tablets, other..)

-Is it proportional?
+The same as above but for connectivity type (cellular, broadband, dial-up, satelite, and other).

 ## Output
-Maps showing the percentage of internet connected households, primary method, and primary device, for owner-occupied and renter-occupied.
+Maps showing the tracts based on owner-occupied to renter-occupied ratio, percentage of internet connected households.
+(And others!)

-A table showing the analysis results from R.
+A table showing the analysis results from R. Quintiles of owner-occupied to renter-occupied households on the y axis and the relatve percentages regarding internet connectivity, device use , and type on the y axis. (e.g tracts less than 20% rent-occupied have x connectivity rate, list desktops y%, cellphones z%.. and so on)